krateoplatformops/azuredevops-provider-kog-chart/docs/oas_changes_reference.md

 The path parameter `repositoryId` has been changed to `id` on every endpoint that requires it.
 This is done to align with the naming convention used in response bodies.

-In the `delete` endpoint the response status code has been changed from `200` to `204` as the Azure DevOps REST API returns a `204 No Content` status code when a repository is deleted successfully.
+In the `delete` endpoint the response status code has been changed from `200` to `204` as the Azure DevOps REST API actually returns a `204 No Content` status code when a repository is deleted successfully.

 Some schemas were created, such as `GitRepositoryUpdateOptions`.
 This schema is used in the `update` operation of the `GitRepository` resource to allow updating only the name and default branch of a Git repository.